 The Mac App Store is full of apps, including hundreds of free ones.
 From gaming apps to productivity apps, the Mac App Store has you covered.

-You can download apps onto your MacBook Pro directly in the App Store or by downloading and installing a .dmg file from a website.
+You can download and install mac apps onto your MacBook Pro directly in the App Store or by downloading and installing a .dmg file from a website.

 I’m Jon, a Mac expert, and owner of a 2019 MacBook Pro.
 I’ve downloaded hundreds of apps onto my Mac from the App Store and third-party websites.
 And I put together this step-by-step guide to show you how.

 So keep reading to learn everything you need to know about downloading apps onto your Macbook Pro.